BestTimesToVisit.com Logo

 Glacier Perito Moreno's Ice Calving Spectacle

-Witness the awe-inspiring power of Glacier Perito Moreno as massive chunks of ice calve into Lago Argentino with thunderous roars.
-Take a boat tour for an up-close perspective or explore the boardwalks for panoramic views, especially captivating during the warmer months when the ice is more active.
+Stand in awe before the colossal Perito Moreno Glacier, a living river of ice that constantly sheds massive chunks into Lago Argentino with thunderous roars.
+Take a boat tour for an up-close perspective of its towering blue face, or explore the boardwalks for panoramic views that change with the light.
+The sheer scale and dynamic nature of the glacier are unforgettable.

 Estancia Visit and Asado Experience